ericmjl/Network-Analysis-Made-Simple/README.md

 1. Jon Charest's use of Circos plots to visualize networks of Metal music genres. [blog post][5] | [notebook][6]
 1. Gain further practice by taking this course online at [DataCamp](http://www.datacamp.com/)!
 1. A gentle introduction to graph theory on [Vaidehi Joshi's website](https://dev.to/vaidehijoshi/a-gentle-introduction-to-graph-theory)
+1. If you're the kind who likes more hands-on practice, consider supporting our course on [DataCamp](https://www.datacamp.com)!

 [1]: https://github.com/ericmjl/Network-Analysis-Made-Simple/issues
 [2]: http://repo.continuum.io/archive/Anaconda3-4.0.0-Windows-x86_64.exe